-How to Return the Indentation of a Cell in Excel
+How to Easily Return the Indentation of an Excel Cell!

 Sometimes, you receive data which is organized by indentations.
 For example in an Excel table, the Total has no indentation whereas all single values are indented.
 This could be (typically…) the case for tables provided by some controlling tools.
 How to deal with that?
 What do you do if you want to sum up all values with the indentation level 1?

-Let’s assume, we got the following table (usually these tables are longer and more complicated…):
+Let’s assume, we have the following table (usually these tables are longer and more complicated…):

 Table with cost data